DoReMi Market: One Shots

+First Place One Shot

-A One Shot is given to the cast member/guest who has jotted down the closest answer to the correct answer on the first listen, only on the first attempt of the song dictations.
+A First Place One Shot is given to the cast member/guest who has jotted down the closest answer to the correct answer on the first listen, only on the first attempt of the song dictations.
 This is usually calculated by the number of correct characters (in Hangul) written down in comparison to the correct answer.
-While the One Shot is usually given to one person, there were instances where a tie between two or more people occurs; in this case, the people who got the highest number of correct characters will share the "One Shot".
+While the One Shot is usually given to one person, there were instances where a tie between two or more people have occurred; in this case, they will share the One Shot.

 The cast member(s) or guest(s) who got a One Shot are as listed:

 (Names in bold are the guests of the episodes.)

-One Shot statistics (Cast members only)
+First Place One Shot statistics (Cast members only)

+As of episode 392, the statistics for the First Place One Shots received by cast members are as listed:

+Last Place One Shot

+Starting Episode 201, the Last Place One Shot is given to the cast member/guest who has the least number of correct characters (in Hangul) written down in comparison to the correct answer on the first listen.
+However, unlike the First Place One Shot, the Last Place One Shot is only awarded once per episode, in either the first or second round of dictation when the cast members and the guests decide to use the Last Place's Listen Again Chance.
+The recipient — or one of the recipients (in case of a tie) — of the Last Place One Shot will be, then, eligible to use the Last Place's Listen Again Chance.

-As of episode 255, the statistics for the one shots received by cast members are as listed:
+As of episode 392, the statistics for the Last Place One Shots received by cast members are as listed:

 One Shot Hall of Fame

-The guests who got one shots in both rounds of song dictation in an episode would be placed in the Hall of Fame.
-If the guests are of a same group, and the member(s) of the group got one shots in both rounds of song dictation in an episode, the group would be placed in the Hall of Fame.
-As of episode 254, only nine guests are placed in the Hall of Fame, as listed:
+The guests who got First Place One Shots in both rounds of song dictation in an episode would be placed in the Hall of Fame.
+If the guests are of a same group, and the member(s) of the group got First Place One Shots in both rounds of song dictation in an episode, the group would be placed in the Hall of Fame.
+As of episode 311, only eleven guests are placed in the Hall of Fame, as listed:

 Perfect Game

 A Perfect Game happens when the cast and the guests succeed both song dictation rounds in their first attempts.
 The term "Perfect Game" was first used and seen in the editors' caption in Episode 14, following the first attempt successes in both rounds of song dictation.
 As a result of these episodes, Haetnim was unable to eat anything, thus the term "perfect".

-As of episode 253, there have been ten perfect games, as listed:
+As of episode 348, there have been thirteen perfect games, as listed: